geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 - But before ditching all of those, they also needed to confirm that the journaled microservice model could actually scale.
   - To that end, they load tested the journaled microservice model in excess of 800 updates (PUT/POST) per second.
 This was more than 3x the highest load anyone had ever seen from a Super Bowl type of spike.

   Predictably, the model outperformed their other, previous app architectures.

-That little perf anecdote is a bit more of the journaled microservices origin story I told in Chapter 2.
-I'm glad to share it here because, to my knowledge, it has never been written down for broader consumption.
-It is a story is about a group of experienced, open-minded engineers who dared to ask hard questions about common practices in building applications, and to creatively consider alternatives - always a good thing.
+This additional anecdote on perf is a bit more of the journaled microservices origin story I told in Chapter 2.
+I share it here because it is an interesting case study that, to my knowledge, has never been written down for broader consumption.
+They were a group of experienced, open-minded engineers who dared to ask hard questions about common practices in building applications, and to creatively consider alternatives - always a good thing.

-They were a group comprised of engineers with backgrounds spanning building:
+Their backgrounds spanning building:
 - databases
 - operating systems
 - compilers